 There are removable fleece lined ear flaps.
 These snap into the shell of the helmet with plastic tabs.
 There is large enough depression in the ear pads to fit helmet headphones for those who like to ski with headphones in.

 The helmet has 14 individual vents for keeping your head ventilated and dry.
 More vents help get you more airflow through your goggles and help prevent fogging.
+The vents aren’t adjustable and can’t be closed for colder days.

 There is a rubber goggle clip to hold your goggle strap on the back of the helmet.
 It has a snap to securely hold your goggle strap even if your goggles fall off when you yardsale it.
 I prefer a snap or bungee with positive attachment over a plastic goggle loop found on other helmets.
 Goggles can fall out of a plastic loop.
 A hard plastic loop can break and fall off as well.